 - Degrade the support experience, relying on tactics like no-reply email addresses and endless wait-times, without taking a strategic approach to prioritization.
 This option is cost effective in the short term but understandably unpopular with customers – and it is potentially detrimental in the long run due to its impact on customer satisfaction (CSAT) scores and employee retention.

 - Launch intelligent and cost-effective solutions that don’t degrade the customer experience or morale of your support agents.
 These include real-time automation with bots, strategies to drive customer self-service and customer prioritization, alongside reasonably paced hiring.
 This approach to scaling customer support, however, is tough to get right as it requires an excellent set of tools, intelligent experimentation and a fair amount of cross-functional partnership.

 Scaling up Intercom’s customer support team

 In scaling up our own customer support team, we have aimed for that third option, an intelligent combination of approaches rather than throwing money at the problem or letting our standards slide.
 We’re utilizing our own solutions, of course, but believe this balance of strategies can be adopted by any company facing the scaling challenge.

 The foundation for modern, scalable customer support is automation.
 Last year we released Answer Bot, our intelligent bot powered by our Operator bot technology, that automatically resolves your customers’ most common questions in real time.
 We’ve found that on average, Answer Bot instantly resolves 29% of your customers’ most common queries and improves customer response time by 44%.

 “Automated support can powerfully augment a great customer support team and strategy”

 From our experience, the upfront time investment that your team puts into Answer Bot by way of answer curation and improvement will more than pay itself back.
 Your organization and customers will quickly see the benefits as your team can increasingly focus on the questions that require a human touch.
-While it might seem like the use of bots is a less personal experience, in reality automated support can powerfully augment a great customer support team and strategy.
+While it might seem like the use of bots is a less personal experience, in reality automated customer support using chatbots, can powerfully augment a great customer support team and strategy.